fezcode/doku.js/README.md

 Doku.js is a terminal ui text/document viewer that supports a custom documentation syntax called `doky`.

-# doxy - Custom syntax
+# doky - Custom Documentation Syntax

 `doky` has custom commands that allows `doku` to change what is displayed on terminal.